jac11/MacroMaker/README.md

 ### what is MacroMaker-
 -------------------------------------
  * MacroMake is Script witten by python3 help to genertate  VBA  code ready to use
-  - MacroMaker Take the powershell command as  aragnent  then will treanset the command to VBA code,
+  - MacroMaker Take the powershell command as  arguments then will  transfer the command to VBA code,
   ready to  executed automatically any command  in  background
     - Executes PowerShell   or Uses networking capabilities to download files from remote servers ..etc
  * MacroMaker have to way to Gentate thr VBA code